Learning Disabilities Nursing BSc (Hons) with foundation year

 Nursing & Midwifery Council (NMC)

-The course is currently accredited by the Nursing and Midwifery Council (NMC)1.
+The degree is currently accredited by the Nursing and Midwifery Council (NMC)1.
 Following changes that have been made to improve the course, we will apply for re-accreditation for entrants of 2025-26.
 If any changes occur with respect to our accreditation, we will notify applicants and students as soon as possible.

 This is a normal part of the process of continuous improvement of our courses to ensure they remain up-to-date and reflect best practice.